bahnaynays/cougar-supply-den/README.md

 - Sai Prashanth Harihar

 # Project Description:
-This is a full stack Point Of Sales System web appliaction.
-The appliaction is hosted on Vercel and connected to a MSSQL database on Microsoft Azure.
-The web application demonstrates customer interaction by allowing them to add/edit/delete items in their shopping cart through API calls and queries.
-Administrative actions include add/edit/delete queries to the [dbo].Product, [dbo].Supplier, [dbo].User tables in the database.
+This is a full stack Point Of Sales System web application.
+This application is hosted on Vercel and connected to a MSSQL database on Microsoft Azure.
+The web application demonstrates customer interaction by allowing them add products to cart, purchase products, and view order histories.
+This application also allows Admins to add/edit/delete items in their shopping cart through API calls and queries.
+Administrative actions  include add/edit/delete queries to the [dbo].Product, [dbo].Supplier, [dbo].User, [dbo].Notifications  and [dbo].SHOPPING_CART in the
+database.

 ----------------------------------------------------------------------------------